xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 description: Learn how to build an example app with the Flutter SDK.
 keywords:
   - docs
-  - polygon id
+  - uptick id
   - holder
   - flutter sdk
   - wallet sdk
 ---

-To use Polygon ID SDK, we have created a [Polygon ID SDK Plugin](./polygonid-sdk-plugin.md).
-This plugin helps you communicate with our Polygon ID Platform.
+To use Uptick ID SDK, we have created a [Uptick ID SDK Plugin](./polygonid-sdk-plugin.md).
+This plugin helps you communicate with our Uptick ID Platform.

 The following steps illustrate how to get things started and then use this plugin to create an identity, authenticate this identity, fetch a credential from an Issuer using identity, and generate a proof to get this credential verified.